How Much Does It Cost to Move an Apartment?

 Let’s Talk Long Distance

-If you’re moving farther than 100 miles or across state lines, it’ll cost you between $1000 and $8000.
-Much like a local move, whether you spend a lot or a little comes down to how much you’re hauling, and how far you’re going.
+If you’re moving farther than 100 miles or across state lines, it’ll cost you between $1000 and $8300.
+Much like a local move, whether you spend a lot or a little comes down to how much you’re hauling and how far you’re going.

-Unless you’re the Collyer brothers, (look ‘em up) you probably won’t have too much crammed into your studio.
-But if you’ve got a 2 or 3-bedroom apartment, you’ll have to pay extra for all that extra stuff.
+Unless you’re the Collyer brothers (look ‘em up), you probably won’t have too much crammed into your studio.
+But if you’ve got a two or 3-bedroom apartment, you’ll have to pay extra for all that extra stuff.
 Here’s a table that breaks it all down:

 Choose Item